godotengine/godot-docs/classes/class_popup.rst

 - void  **popup_centered**  **(** :ref:`Vector2<class_vector2>` size=Vector2(0,0)  **)**

-Popup (show the control in modal form) in the center of the screen, at the curent size, or at a size determined by "size".
+Popup (show the control in modal form) in the center of the screen, at the current size, or at a size determined by "size".

 .. _class_Popup_popup_centered_ratio: